OUR MISSION STATEMENT

 Child Protection and Pupil Welfare

 The School has a duty of care to take reasonable action to ensure the safety and welfare of its pupils.
 If a member of staff has cause to be concerned that a pupil may be subject to ill treatment, neglect or any other form of abuse the school will follow the LEA guidelines on Child Protection.
 These guidelines instruct the school to liaise with other agencies including social services.
-Our designated Child Protection leads are Sally Buckton (Headteacher), Anna Bradbury and Elizabeth Hewitt (Learning Mentor).
+Our designated Child Protection leads are Anna Bradbury (Designated Safeguarding Lead), Chloe Adair (Deputy Head) and Elizabeth Hewitt (Learning Mentor).

 All Staff are made fully aware of fire procedures and fire practices are held each half-term at different times of the school day.
 The fire equipment is tested annually.